 It is strongly recommended that specialists be consulted during the assessment of groundgas data as well as the risk assessment phase.
 Here are some key documents that you should be aware of.

 BS8485:2015 + A1 2019 provides recommendations on ground gas site characterisation and the choice of solutions for the design of integral gas protective measures for new buildings to prevent the entry of carbon dioxide and methane and provide a safe internal environment.
-It provides a way to demonstrate that potential or actual carbon dioxide and methane risks have been mitigated.
+It provides a method that can be used for demonstrating that there are no risks from the possible or actual presence carbon dioxide and methane.

 To ensure the installation of your gas protection systems meets the required legislation & regulations please contact our Edinburgh team